|ANTALYA GAY TRAVEL GUIDE|

 Reviews about this venue:

 "This club is still open as of Sept 2014 and is a great venue for meeting the local gay crowd, having a few drinks and dancing the night away.
 It is difficult to find and is located off the Cumhuriyet Cd and winding road to the harbour (Varyant Sk) on 59 Sokat (5/6) which connects the two.
 There are a few straight clubs around it.
-Worth the effort! " (Posted by March from UK September 13th, 2014)
+Worth the effort! " (Posted by Marc from UK September 13th, 2014)

 "This Disco does still exist.
 Smallish place, lots of trans, turkish Music, friendly staff."
 (Posted by Adrew on March 19th 2014)